jmarrec/pygsod/README.md

 # Weather Data and Weather Normalization

+## Caveat

+**This is a work in progress: The documentation is outdated and lacking, test coverage is low.** But I decided open sourcing was better than not anyways.
+Use at your own risk.

 ## What is this repository for? ###

 ### Python script to download weather data